SebastianMA780/principles-and-patterns/design-patterns/1_summary.md

 	- Facade
 	- Flyweight
 	- Proxy

 - Behavioral (11)

-	"Improving the communication between objects"
+	"Focus on improving the communication between objects"

 	- Chain of Responsibility
 	- Command